PawanOsman/ChatGPT/README.md

    ```
    Note that the base URL is `http://localhost:3040/v1`.

+#### ✅ You can run third-party chat web interfaces, such as BetterChatGPT and LobeChat, with this API using Docker Compose.
+[Click here for the installation guide](./docker-compose).

 ### Your PC/Server

 To install and run the ChatGPT API Reverse Proxy on your PC/Server by following these steps: